wjessop/wjessop/content/posts/Buffer-analysis-when-using-EXPLAIN-ANALYSE-in-Postgres/index.md

 </aside>

-Before we get into what this buffers data in the explain output is useful for, let's run the explain again to see what happens:
+Before we get into what this buffers data in the explain output is useful for, let's run the explain again with the same parameters to see what happens:

 ```sql {hl_lines=[21]}
 EXPLAIN (ANALYSE, BUFFERS)